Ousted Renault-Nissan boss Ghosn leaves Japan for Lebanon: reports

 The Financial Times said Ghosn was no longer under house arrest, but said it was not clear whether he had escaped or a deal had been reached.
 Ghosn landed at Beirut’s Rafic al-Hariri international airport late on Sunday, the paper said, citing an associate of Ghosn.

-The Wall Street Journal cited people familiar with the matter saying Ghosn had fled Japan.
+The Journal cited people familiar with the matter saying Ghosn had fled Japan, arriving on Monday.
 One unidentified person told the newspaper Ghosn did not believe he would get a fair trial there and was “tired of being an industrial political hostage.”

 Ghosn is expected to hold a press conference in Lebanon in the coming days, the Journal said.